 Peripherals refer to user visible funcions such as motor controllers, sensors, or user interface elements.
 Your application deals with peripherals through an ASCII based API.

 The diagram below shows the overall architecture of a system with a Baseboard4 and ten peripherals.

-The FPGA part of a peripheral, the device, has the timing and logic needed to drive the four pins to each daughter card.
+A peripherals has two parts, an FPGA part and a driver part.
+The FPGA part of a peripheral has the timing and logic needed to drive the four pins to each daughter card.
 This logic is controlled by a set of 8-bit registers which tie to an internal address and data bus.
 The slot of a peripheral is actually the upper four bits of the 12-bit address block assigned to that peripheral.

 The FPGA internal address and data bus tie to host system though an FTDI USB-to-serial interface.
 On the FPGA card the physical interface to the FTDI chip is a bidirectional 8-bit data bus.
 Logic in the FPGA implements a parser for commands that come from the host over the FTDI link.
 The command set is basically just register reads and writes.
 An overview of this page and the protocol for the command set is described here: protocol.html.
 No single document describes the registers for all of the peripherals, however most of the dpserver driver files have the register descriptions for that peripheral.

 A driver is that part of a peripheral that resides on the host and implements the API for that peripheral.
 The driver translates API reads and writes into the appropriate register read and write commands to send over the FTDI USB-to-serial interface.
 There is always a one-to-one correspondence between FPGA peripherals and drivers.
 Since they are loaded dynamically drivers are implemented as shared libraries.
 The dpserver program on the host manages the drivers, manages the TCP connections to your applications, and manages the serial link to the FPGA card.